makersacademy/bowling-challenge/README.md

 ### Perfect game
 ````
 As a player,
-if I roll 12 strikes (10 regular strikes and 2 for the bonus in the 10th frame) thereby scoring the maximum score of 300,
+if I roll 12 strikes thereby scoring the maximum score of 300,
 my game should be marked as a Perfect Game,
 so that I can enjoy the full glory of this.
 ````